Patient register privacy statement

 Data concerning patient treatment and examinations is collected from Docrates Cancer Center’s data files related to examinations and treatment and, with a consent from the patient, from other care units and the National Archive of Health Information (Kanta).

-7. Data disclosure and transferring data outside the EU or European Economic Area
+7. Data disclosure and transferring data

 Data is confidential.
 All data processors are bound by confidentiality and professional secrecy.
 Data can be disclosed with patient’s written consent or in accordance with the legislation.
 Patients can at any time withdraw or restrict their consents to disclose data.

 Data is disclosed to national registers, for example, to the Finnish Cancer Registry and the National Archive of Health Information (Kanta).
 Data is disclosed to the Finnish Medicines Agency Fimea for research, planning, statistical and monitoring purposes as well as for reports on adverse reaction and special permission for compassionate use applications for medicine that requires a special permit.
 Disclosures will be conducted according to the Act on National Personal Records Kept under the Health Care System.

 In principal, data concerning patients can only be disclosed on the basis of the patient’s consent.
 If it is not possible to get the patient’s consent, for example, due to their disease or condition, patient information can only be disclosed to the next of kin, unless there is a reason to suspect that the patient would prohibit it.
 Patient information may also be disclosed to patient’s guardian or legal representative.
 However, if a minor patient is able to decide on the treatment in accordance with the age and maturity, the patient has the right to prohibit the disclosing of his/her health and treatment data to his/her guardian or other legal representative.